raganwald-deprecated/homoiconic/2013/01/practical-applications-of-partial-application.md

 });
 ```

 JavaScript's `.bind` function looks a lot like `applyLeft`, however `.bind` forces you to bind the context, `applyLeft` allows you to skip binding the context.
 It's useful when writing combinators and other higher-order functions.
+Again, these are function that could very well live in a library, it's how to use them that matters.

 [![Switchboard](http://i.minus.com/ibxLN2qmaDYNnz.jpg)](http://www.flickr.com/photos/nix-pix/2529018779/)